soar-telescope/goodman_pipeline/docs/change_history.rst

   + :class:`~pandas.DataFrame` index is unusable when partial parts are eliminated.
     Added ``index_reset(drop=True)``

+- Eliminated ``None`` elements in list of instances of :class:`pipeline.core.core.NightDataContainer`

 - Improved some logging messages

   + Informs in debug mode the files that are discarded.